All you need to know about the Dubai Tram

 - Al Sufouh Tram Station

-You can interchange to Dubai Metro and Palm Monorail from specific Dubai Tram stations.
-Get off the tram at Dubai Marina station and walk over to the DAMAC Properties Metro Station served by the Red Line Metro.
-Alternatively, board the tram at Jumeirah Lakes Towers station and find a metro at the DMCC Metro Station.
+You can easily transfer to Dubai Metro and Palm Monorail from specific interchange stations.
+Get off the tram at Dubai Marina Tram Station and walk to the Sobha Realty Metro Station, served by the Red Line Metro.
+Alternatively, board the tram at JLT Tram Station and get off at the DMCC Metro Station to find a metro.

-To continue your journey in the Palm Monorail board off at the Palm Monorail station.
-It’s a short walk across to the Monorail station from the Tram station.
+To continue your journey in the Palm Monorail, hop off at the Palm Jumeirah Tram Station.
+It’s a short walk across to the monorail station from the tram station.

 Dubai Tram Timings

-* During peak hours a tram arrives at the station after every ten minutes and after twelve minutes during off-peak hours.
+* A tram arrives at the station after every ten minutes during peak hours and after 12 minutes during off-peak hours.

 * The whole Dubai Tram journey takes around forty minutes.

-To travel via Dubai Tram, you would need a Nol card or Nol ticket.
+You need an RTA Nol card in Dubai or a Nol ticket to travel via Dubai Tram.
 You could buy either at the ticket office or a ticket machine at any station.